testpros/webdriver-accessibility/README.md

 Contributing:
 =======================
+There are several ways you can contribute:
-Fork the project and submit pull request if you like to add a feature/fix bugs etc.
+* Build and clone the project, create your own branch and submit pull request if you like to add a feature/fix bugs etc.
+* Open an issue.
+Even if you don't know how to fix it, feature requests or found bugs are appreciated
 Disclaimer: I am no accessibility expert.
 I am open for suggestions.

 Issues